brave/browser-laptop/.github/CONTRIBUTING.md

 * Run the tests by running `npm run watch-test` and `npm test` in separate terminals.
 * Make sure [Flow](http://flowtype.org/) type checking passes: `npm run-script flow`.
 BONUS: Help us out by adding more [Flow type annotations](http://flowtype.org/blog/2015/02/20/Flow-Comments.html) to new and existing Brave code!
+* When making style changes, please be sure that you are [following our style guidelines](https://github.com/brave/browser-laptop/blob/master/docs/style.md).

 ## Pull requests